 Heartgard (active ingredient ivermectin) works to kill the larvae that circulate in the blood vessels before developing into the adult heartworm.
 Ivermectin has no effect on adult heartworms.
 Ivermectin toxicity in cats is only a concern at much higher doses than Heartgard provides, is more common when it is injected subcutaneously, and such toxicity is unrelated to current infection with heartworms.

-Lung Cancer - From PetProspects
+Lung Cancer - from Merck

 True cardiomyopathy will present with the heart as an abnormal shape and fluid may be detected in or around the lungs.
 If a large amount of fluid is present around the lungs, it may be necessary to remove it and take more radiographs because the presence of this fluid interferes with evaluation of the heart.
 Ultrasound and electrocardiogram (EKG) are common tests for cardiomypopathy.